Sail Area to Displacement Ratio (SA/D)

 In imperial units, with displacement in pounds:

-- V — Volume of displacement in cubic feet, i.e.
+• V — Volume of displacement in cubic feet, i.e. D / 64

-The ratio is dimensionless — area in square feet divided by area in square feet — so it works directly in metric units as well (using sea-water density of 1.025 t/m³ to convert displacement to cubic meters).
-It is comparable across any size of boat in any unit system.
+The ratio is dimensionless — area divided by area — so it works in metric units as well, as long as displacement is converted to volume with the appropriate seawater density.
+It is comparable across boat sizes and unit systems.

 Why the 2/3 power?

-Dividing displacement by 64 converts pounds to cubic feet of displaced water — a 3D volume.
-Raising that volume to the 2/3 power converts it into an equivalent 2D surface area, so it can be compared dimensionally against the square footage of the sail plan.
-Without the 2/3 power the ratio wouldn't be unit-consistent, and a 25-footer couldn't be compared with a 50-footer.
+Dividing displacement by 64 converts pounds to cubic feet of displaced water.
+Raising that volume to the 2/3 power turns it into an equivalent area, so it can be compared with sail area.
+Without that step, a 25-footer and a 50-footer could not be compared fairly.

 What it predicts